bportaluri/PiWClock/README.md

 ## Installation

-Copy the all the PiWClock files in a directory named.
+Copy the all the PiWClock files in a directory named *piwclock* under your home dir.
-This script will do the job for you
+This script will do the job for you:

 ```
 cd ~